by Thomas Hammersmith (copyright © 7/1/15 – updated 7/2/18)*

 Remember: just keep saying – no – to every “partial refund offer” and eventually, you should receive all your money back.
 However, if they’re still being stubborn: 1) send out your complaint letter, 2) contact an attorney, and 3) call an investigative journalists (like “7 On Your Side”) – this will keep up the pressure.

-The last thing that the invention company wants is to be scrutinized by Attorney General’s, the Federal Trade Commission, lawyers or reporters.
+The last thing an invention company wants is to be scrutinized by Attorney Generals, the Federal Trade Commission, lawyers or reporters.

 The Right Way